linode/docs/docs/guides/development/javascript/modifying-dom/index.md

 <li>
 {{< /output >}}

-### Style Attributes
+### Styling Attributes

-Style attributes are not so readily manipulated.
+Style attributes are not as straightforward to modify.
 This is because the single attribute, `style`, can actually hold numerous properties of its own.
-The `setAttribute` method only lets you redefine the style attribute's value, not adjust the values of its individual properties.
+The `setAttribute()` method only lets you redefine the style attribute's value, not adjust the values of its individual properties.

-For instance, you can use the `setAttribute` to give an element's style attribute several properties, expressing them as a single string:
+For instance, you can use the `setAttribute()` method to assign several properties to an element's style attribute, expressing them as a single string:

     const first_p_element = document.querySelector("#first-div > p");